owncast/owncast.github.io/docs/plugins/permissions.md

 Grants `owncast.fs.*`: a private, sandboxed filesystem at `data/plugin-data/<your-slug>/` that your plugin can read, write, list, and delete within.
 Useful for caches, generated data files, append-style logs, or anything you need to persist as real files rather than key/value strings.

-Unlike `storage.upload`, these files stay **server-side** — they're never served over HTTP.
+Unlike `storage.upload`, these files stay **server-side**: they're never served over HTTP.
 Every path is confined to your plugin's own directory: a plugin cannot read another plugin's files or escape its sandbox (`../` and absolute paths are collapsed back inside).

 ### `network.fetch`